-Two amendments to the state budget affecting the FAMIS MOMS program were adopted by the Virginia General Assembly during state fiscal year 2020.
-The first of these amendments directed DMAS to seek federal authority to extend coverage for pregnant women between 138% and 205% of the FPL from 60 days to one year postpartum.
+Two amendments to the state budget affecting the FAMIS MOMS program were adopted by the Virginia General Assembly during the previous demonstration year, state fiscal year 2020.
+The first of these amendments directed DMAS to seek federal authority to extend coverage for pregnant women from 60 days to one year postpartum.
 An additional amendment directed DMAS to seek federal authority to offer medically necessary treatment for substance use disorder (SUD) in an institution for mental diseases (IMD) for FAMIS MOMS enrollees, equivalent to such benefits offered to pregnant women under the Medicaid state plan and Virginia's Addiction and Recovery Treatment Services (ARTS) 1115 SUD demonstration.

 On March 12, 2020, Governor Ralph Northam issued Executive Order No. 51, declaring a state of emergency in Virginia due to the novel coronavirus (COVID-19).
 The Governor subsequently amended the state budget and suspended all new discretionary spending by un-allotting funding for many items, including the new provisions affecting FAMIS MOMS.
 The General Assembly passed the budget with the Governor's amendments.
 In August of 2020, the General Assembly reconvened for a Special Session, during which a revised budget bill was passed.
-In this budget, signed by Governor Northam on November 18, 2020, funds were re-allotted to extend FAMIS MOMS coverage to 12 months postpartum, with an effective date of April 1, 2021, or upon federal approval of the change.
-Funding for the SUD/IMD coverage provision was also later re-allotted in the 2021 Special Session I budget, effective July 1, 2021.
+In this budget, signed by Governor Northam on November 18, 2020, funds were re-allotted to extend FAMIS MOMS coverage to 12 months postpartum, with an effective date of April 1, 2021, or upon federal approval of the change.1 Funding for the SUD/IMD coverage provision was also later re-allotted in the 2021 Special Session I budget, effective July 1, 2021.

-Having secured state funding and authority, on March 31, 2021, DMAS submitted its 1115 waiver amendment application to extend FAMIS MOMS coverage to 12 months postpartum, completing all required steps of the amendment process as outlined in STCs 6 and 7.
-The federal public comment period took place from April 7 through May 7 and Virginia and CMS are now commencing negotiations of waiver Special Terms and Conditions.
+Having secured state funding and authority, on March 31, 2021, DMAS submitted its 1115 waiver amendment application to extend coverage to 12 months postpartum, completing all required steps of the amendment process as outlined in STCs 6 and 7.
+The federal public comment period took place from April 7 through May 7.
+Virginia and CMS are currently working in collaboration to establish the amended special terms and conditions of the demonstration.